springernature/frontend-playbook/practices/dependency-management.md

 These are defined in the `devDependencies` section of the `package.json` file and are not used in production environments.

 Version numbers for run-time dependencies are defined using a caret `^` plus a full version number in the `MAJOR.MINOR.PATCH` form.
+For a package version specified as `^2.3.4` this means that all releases from `2.3.4` (inclusive) up to, but not including `3.0.0` are acceptable.

 #### Examples